Anti-Racism

 - Reviewing annual statistics prior to release to prevent community harms

-The committee’s goals are to ensure:
+The Committee’s goals are to ensure:

 Implementation of the Anti-Racism Data Act is informed by the lived experience and expertise of racialized people